oTTeuMsTudio/teach-me-rust-deepseek/README.md

-# Studying AI Engineering (Agentic Workflow Machine)
+# Studying AI Engineering (Agentic Cognitive Workflow Machine)
 ## Today cognitive labor may be automated.
 What is the new cognitive labor that gets created?
 Don`t conflate knowledge worker with knowledge work.
 The knowledge work of today could probably be automated.
 That`s a different abstraction.
-## Building UI Layer for Knowledge Work (CRUD Application) (end-to-end personal branding workflow machine)
+## Building UI Layer for Knowledge Work (CRUD Application) (end-to-end personal branding cognitive workflow machine)
 ### Agent with minimal requiremnts is doing what?
 Task in multiagentic internet is?:
 - run on whatever appropriate LLM there is,
 - Ability to crawl LinkedIn and X to identify post and voices for certain keywords each day,